ProjectOpenSea/stream-js/README.md

 # Subscribing to events from all collections

-If you'd like to listen to an event from all collections use wildcard `*` for the `collection_slug` parameter.
+If you'd like to listen to an event from all collections use wildcard `*` for the `collectionSlug` parameter.

 # Types